inversify/InversifyJS/wiki/middleware.md

 > to have a higher level of customization but the average user should not use a custom
 > metadata reader.
 In general, a custom metadata reader should only be used when
 > developing a framework in order to provide users with an annotation APIs
-> less explicit than the default anotation API.
+> less explicit than the default annotation API.
 >
 > If you are developing a framework or library and you create a custom metadata reader,
 > Please remember to provide your framework with support for an alternative for all the